brainfucksec/neovim-lua/README.md

 2. Install [clang](https://clangd.llvm.org/installation.html) for use LSP with [clangd](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#clangd)

-3. Open a source file of one of the supported languages with `neovim`, in the Neovim cmd line run command [:LspInfo](https://github.com/neovim/nvim-lspconfig#built-in-commands) for testing the LSP support.
+3. Open a source file of one of the supported languages with Neovim and run command [:LspInfo](https://github.com/neovim/nvim-lspconfig#built-in-commands) for testing the LSP support.

 ### Languages Currently Supported